zilixie/Voronoi-Diagram/README.md

 - Visualization of the parabolas & beachline.
 - Visualization of the circle formed by circle events.
 Some other events are presented with the help of plain text.

+## How To Use
+`Trackpad`: Use your trackpad to scroll the sweepline up/down to see the events at different time steps..
+`Q`: Quit the program.

+## Platform/Programming Language
+- GLFW/C++
+- nanogui

+Except as described above, all the work on this project is my/our own.
+Signed Zili Xie.
+My Work: All files in `voronoi/include`, `voronoi/src`, `voronoi/shader`.

+## Data Structures
+This section introduces the main data structures that I defined for the general use in this project.
+The following classes are defined in `Voronoi.h` and `AVL.h` file.

+### Event
+A Event can be either a site event or a circle event.
+A site event happens when the sweepline reaches a new site that has not yet been reached.
+A circle happens when the sweepline touch the bottom of the circle where the three associated points lie on.
+The Event class has a attribute named position that shows where the event actually happens and a integer vector called associate that stores the related points that are associated with this event.
+For circle event, there are 3 points, and for site event, there is only one.